AnkitS-21/HVAC-System-Design/README.md

 ├── Models/               # Simulink models and simulation files
 ├── Documentation/        # Problem statement, design methodology, and system description
 ├── README.md             # Overview and instructions (this file)

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact
+For any questions or feedback, please reach out to pranjal.gaur@iitgn.ac.in or singh.ankit@iitgn.ac.in .

+---

+© 2024 Pranjal Gaur